 If you’re looking for the most comprehensive Varidesk reviews, you’ve come to the right place.
 No one has been reviewing Varidesk sit-stand workstations longer — or in more depth — than we have.

 While a few standing desk converters existed in the market prior to 2013—namely the Ergotron Workfit-S and Workfit-A, the Kangaroo, and the Taskmate—the desktop riser revolution didn’t really ramp into high gear until Varidesk launched its original Varidesk Pro with a gazillion dollar advertising budget.
-They’ve sold hundreds of thousands of these desktop converters since then, floating all boats in the rising tide of consumer awareness.
+They’ve sold hundreds of thousands of these desktop converters since then (perhaps millions by now), floating all boats in the rising tide of consumer awareness.
 You’ve probably seen their ads on TV, in major magazines and newspapers, all over the internet, and even in the (now defunct) Skymall catalog.
 If they’re good at anything, it’s promotion.

-Varidesk has also stimulated the emergence of some sixty competitors’ units and counting, all of them attacking the market with better mouse traps—be it higher quality, better ergonomics, greater features, or just lower price.
+Varidesk has also stimulated the emergence of some 75+ competitors’ units by our last count, all of them attacking the market with better mouse traps—be it higher quality, better ergonomics, greater features, or just lower price.
 The iMovR ZipLift and Ergotron Workfit-T and -TL are but two of the top-selling Varidesk alternatives on the market today, featuring similar “Z-lift” type mechanisms to the Varidesks models.

 Lots of new models, but stale mechanical design